A Guide to Mobile Home Title Transfers

 There May Be More Than One Title for a Mobile Home

-When titles for mobile homes are issued, one title is issued for each section of a home.
+When mobile home titles are issued, one title is issued for each section of a home.
 So, if you have a single-section home, there will be one title.
 But if you sell or buy a mobile home with multiple sections, there will be an equal number of titles.
 Each title should change hands in the same way for a single transaction.

 What Kind of Information is On a Mobile Home Title?